History of the Jews in Vienna: Second Republic (Since 1945)

 In autumn 2008, the Zwi Perez Chajes school moved from the Castellezgasse to the Simon-Wiesenthal-Gasse next to the Messe Wien at the Prater.
 The school thus forms part of a complex including a Jewish kindergarten, primary school, and grammar school for around 600 children, and is located near the Hakoah Vienna sport club, which was re-opened in March 2008, an education centre, and an old people's home.

 The 2001 census in Austria counted 8140 Jews in Austria, of which 6988 were living in Vienna.
 The Israelitische Kultusgemeinde Wien, however, believes that there are around 15,000 Jews in Austria; some sources speak of as many as 20,000.

 Leopoldstadt continues to represent a centre of Jewish life in Vienna.
 The proportion of the population of Jewish religion is above average, at 3.1%.
-There are eight Ashkenazi and three Sephardic synagogues or prayer houses in this district of the city, seven Jewish educational institutions, as well as numerous kosher shops and restaurants.
+There are eight Ashkenazi and three Sephardic synagogues or prayer houses in this district of the city, seven Jewish educational institutions, as well as numerous kosher shops, bakeries and restaurants.